 In 2020, revenue from operations declined to €57.9 million (2019: €140.5 million), of which 59% was generated in the Netherlands, virtually the same as for 2019.
 Trade shows, consumer fairs, and events generated 76% of the revenue.

 Because of the drop in revenue, the operating result fell from €21.4 million in 2019 to negative €15 million in 2020.
 EBITDA dropped to negative €3 million (2019: €32.7 million), a margin of negative 5.3% (2019: 23.3%).

 Shareholders’ equity fell by €13.4 million to €141.6 million.
 As a result of the decrease in balance sheet total, our solvency ratio rose to 71.4%.
 There was no recourse to financing from banks.

 Cash flow from operating activities came to negative €7.7 million.
 This was mainly due to the negative operating result.
 Investments in tangible and intangible fixed assets came to €9.4 million in 2020, as against €8.1 million in 2019.
 In addition to regular investments in building maintenance, investments were made in the Ungerboeck Financials IT system, the newly built transport bridge, and the masterplan for the new Jaarbeurs.

 Liquidity fell by €17.2 million to €80.3 million.

-For detailed notes to these figures, please refer to the financial statements.
+For detailed explanations of these figures, please see the financial statements.